creativebash/packet-pulse-insights/README.md

-# Real-Time Network traffic visualization Web App with Python FastAPI
+# Real-Time Web-based Network Traffic Visualization and Analysis

 Network traffic visualization web app that offers real-time analysis and visualization of network data.
 Built with Python